IllegalLeft/gb/README.md

 # GB
-This is just some collection of random GameBoy program's I've programmed.
+This is just some collection of random GameBoy programs I've programmed.
 Nothing too amazing really.

 ## Requirements
 To compile these, you will need a few things: